TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSets.rst

 Line 2: :yaml:`label: My Set`
     This label will be used in the new select box of the site module.
 Should be as unique as possible to avoid duplication in the site module.
-Line 3-5: Settings
+Line 3-6: Settings
     Define settings for the website
     **Never** nest settings with a dot! e.g. website.background.colour Otherwise the new settings definitions will not work later.
     If a setting contains special characters or spaces, it is recommended to wrap the value in inverted commas.
+You can also define settings in a separate file `settings.yaml`.
+See section below.
 Line 7: Dependencies
     Load setup.typoscript, constants.typoscript, page.tsconfig and
     config.yaml from the site set definitions of this or other extensions.